ArchWizard56/restful-banking-database/API.md

 Placeholder
 ```
 ## User Account Routes
+Routes that directly deal with authentication and account creation.
 ### Register (POST /register)
 Activated on `POST` request to `/register` with a POST body containing JSON data with `username` and `password` parameters, and returns json containing a web token for interaction with the API.
 It will return a `409 Conflict` error if the account already exists or a `400 Bad Request` if there aren't `username` or `password` parameters in the body.